MauroDeBruyn/BatSenseEmbedded/README.md

 ---

 ## 🧭 About <a name="about"></a>
-BatSenseEmbedded is a project designed for the PXL research group to investigate bat behavior within the cavity walls of homes.
-Researchers believe that differences in climatic conditions, such as temperature and humidity, affect how bats use these spaces.
-This system helps monitor environmental parameters, supports ecological studies, and guides renovation practices to protect bat habitats.
+BatSenseEmbedded is a technical research project developed for the PXL research group to study bat presence and movement within cavity walls of residential buildings.
+The project focuses on collecting environmental data from enclosed wall spaces that are believed to be used by bats during specific periods of the year.

----

-## 🚀 Technical Approach <a name="technical-approach"></a>
-- 🌡️ **Environment sensing:** Embedded modules measure temperature and humidity, based on the ESP32 platform.
-- 📡 **Wireless connectivity:** Sensor modules transmit data wirelessly to a central hub.
-- 🔋 **Battery operation:** Modules are engineered for long battery life, ensuring extended observation periods.
-- 🖥️ **Centralized data management:** The central module runs Home Assistant, collecting and organizing data from multiple modules.
-- 🛠️ **Non-destructive installation:** Mounting is designed for rapid, non-invasive deployment inside homes.
+The system integrates multiple sensor types, including temperature, humidity, sound, and thermal sensors.
+All sensor data is collected and processed centrally using Home Assistant, which serves as the single integration and visualization platform.
+This project focuses on implementing and configuring this central system to reliably ingest, store, process, and present data from all deployed sensor modules.

+The collected data is intended to support further analysis by researchers and to provide a factual basis for understanding bat usage of cavity walls in the context of building renovation and conservation.

 ---